The Significance of User Characteristics for Reposting Prediction on X: A Comparative Analysis Under Distribution Shift: Introduction

 In this paper, we first review previous work on predicting repostings on X (formerly Twitter).
 Existing algorithms predominantly focused on the textual data, i.e., the text content of posts.
-We argue that features of the sender and the recipient are also relevant to the reposting.
-We study two types of data: (i)~the post data, which contain the textual content of posts under consideration for reposting, (ii)~the user data, which contain the sender and recipient's profiles, their following lists, and their historical posts encoding their past activities, interests, and interactions with other users.
-We identified a total of 303 features from these data, including 78 post-related features and 225 user-related features.
-We consider three classification models: a decision tree model, a neural network model, and the BERT model~\cite{devlin2019bert}, which is a widely studied Large Language Model~(LLM).
-Using data collected from X, we conduct experiments under both in-distribution and out-of-distribution settings.
+We argue that features of the sender and the recipient are also highly relevant to the reposting prediction and remain underutilised.
+We study two types of information: (i)~the post text, and (ii)~user activity and profile attributes.
+We derive features from these data that capture both post-related information and user-related characteristics.
+We consider four classification models: a decision tree (DT), a multi-layer perceptron (MLP), BERT~\cite{devlin2019bert}, and Qwen~\cite{yang2025qwen3technicalreport}.
+Using data collected from X, we conduct experiments under both in-distribution and out-of-distribution evaluations.

 Our results show that while the prediction models, using only post-related features, perform well for in-distribution prediction, they perform much worse for out-of-distribution prediction.
-When the post-related features are supplemented or replaced with user-related features, the out-of-distribution performance greatly improves with the F1 score increasing from 0.117 to 0.705.
+When post-related features are supplemented or replaced with user-related features, the out-of-distribution performance greatly improves, with the F1 score increasing from approximately 0.12 to over 0.70.

-Our work highlights the importance of user-related features for reposting prediction—features that are currently underutilized.
-Interestingly, our experimental results suggest that a significant component of reposting behaviour for previously unseen topics is largely content-agnostic.
-This work provides novel insights into the mechanisms underlying information spreading on social networks.
+Our work highlights the importance of user-related features for reposting prediction---features that are currently underutilised~\cite{zhang2016retweet,ma2019hot,jiang2023retweet,guo2025somermultiviewuserrepresentation}.
+Interestingly, our experimental results suggest that reposting decisions are largely content‑agnostic: they are driven more by stable user characteristics than by the specific content of a post.
+This work provides novel insights into the mechanisms that drive information diffusion on social networks.